Prince Saud bin Jalawi Sports City Stadium

 The Prince Saud bin Jalawi Sports City is a multi-purpose stadium in Khobar, Saudi Arabia.
-The venue is currently used mostly for football matches.
+It opened in 1983 and has the capacity for 11500.
+The venue is currently used for all kind of matches mostly for football matches.
 It is the home stadium of Al-Qadsiah.

 History

 In January 2023, the "Saudi 2027" committee, responsible for the Saudi bid to host the 2027 AFC Asian Cup, revealed the new and upgraded stadiums for the tournament.
 Among these is the Prince Saud bin Jalawi Sports City Stadium, which will undergo comprehensive renovations, including an increase in seating capacity and the construction of stands throughout the entire stadium.